- 50% of companies cite “Discovering the root cause of customer experience failures” as the reason for deploying Speech Analytics Technology

 - Of 500 Respondents, 69% see ROI in 12 months of deploying Speech Analytics

-CHENNAI, India – November 15, 2017: Uniphore Software Systems today released the “Executive Survey: Drivers for Deploying Speech Analytics -2017”.
-A market report Commissioned by Uniphore Software Systems and conducted by Opus Research, highlighted the growing importance of deploying speech analytics to significantly improve Sales and Collections.
+CHENNAI, India – November 15, 2017: Uniphore Technologies Inc today released the “Executive Survey: Drivers for Deploying Speech Analytics -2017”.
+A market report Commissioned by Uniphore Technologies Inc and conducted by Opus Research, highlighted the growing importance of deploying speech analytics to significantly improve Sales and Collections.

 According to the research, in India, amongst the primary drivers to deploy speech analytics in the business is ‘Increasing Sales and Collections’ with 57% companies stating it as a primary reason.